Engee documentation

 Details

-The antenna array assignment method specified as Array (no subarrays).
+The method for setting the antenna array specified as `Array (no subarrays)'.

-• Array (no subarrays)- block parameters are used to set the antenna array.
+• Array (no subarrays)— the block parameters are used to set the antenna array.

 Values